achede22/django-docker-image/README.md

 docker tag django pierangelo1982/django
 ```

-login to your docker account:
+sign in to your docker account:
 ```
 docker login
 ```

-push the image on your account:
+push the image on your Docker Hub account:
 ```
 docker push pierangelo1982/django
 ```

-P.S: pierangelo1982is my username for docker account, change this with yours...
+P.S: P.S: pierangelo1982 is my docker account username, change it with yours.

-### STEP 2 - use and implementation
+## STEP 2 - Use and implementation

 # pull the image:
 ```